voxpupuli/puppet-wildfly/README.md

 ## Limitations

-Some of this module public defined types  (`widfly::datasources`, `wildfly::messaging`, `wildfly::undertow`, etc) are built for Wildfly 8.x and may not work with other versions.
+Some of this module public defined types  (`widfly::datasources`, `wildfly::messaging`, `wildfly::undertow`, etc) were built for Wildfly 8.x and may not work with other versions.
 When there is a proven alternative for a different version, examples might be provided, otherwise you'll need to build your own abstraction using `wildfly_resource` or `wildfly::resource`.

 One discussed approach would be to generate defined types based on Wildfly's configuration schemas (`$WILDFLY_HOME/docs/schema`) or DMR (See [Issue 174](https://github.com/biemond/biemond-wildfly/issues/174)).

 JBoss EAP only works with RHEL-based OS's unless you provide custom scripts.

-[This bug](https://bugzilla.redhat.com/show_bug.cgi?id=1224170) might also be a problem for `standalone-full-ha` users in JBoss EAP.
+[This bug](https://bugzilla.redhat.com/show_bug.cgi?id=1224170) might also be a problem for `standalone-full-ha` users of JBoss EAP < 7.

 ## Development